danhoying/google-homepage/README.md

-# google-homepage
+#Google Homepage

 My first repository on Github; a clone of the google homepage.

-An HTML/CSS project from: http://www.theodinproject.com/web-development-101/html-css?ref=lnav
+An HTML/CSS project from [The Odin Project.](http://www.theodinproject.com/web-development-101/html-css?ref=lnav)